saper-2/rpi-ds2413-2100h/README.md

 # Kernel driver for Chinese clone of DS2413: 3A 2100H
 -------------------------------------------------------------------------------
-I've found a set of 10pcs of DS2413 on aliexpress for very good price (about 10USD for 10pcs...) - almost 2,5 times cheaper than in my country from electronic warehose - cool, so I ordered a one set...
+I've found a set of 10pcs of DS2413 on aliexpress for very good price (about 10USD for 10pcs...) - almost 2,5 times cheaper than in my country from electronic warehouse - cool, so I ordered a one set...
-Suprise, suprise, I got 3A 2100H chips - package identical, I connected for quick test using probes to my 1-wire scanner...
+Surprise, surprise, I got 3A 2100H chips - package identical, I connected for quick test using probes to my 1-wire scanner...
 I got some serial number (I didn't pay much attention to in at this moment) so I think: ok, works, might be some custom marking, I'll check it later...
 Few week later :smile: , I made a PCB, hooked DS2413-clone to Raspberry Pi, enabled 1-wire overlay, etc...
 Everything is connected Pi is running let's see if it "still works" :smile:.
 Quick check:

 ```pi@piv2:~ $ ls /sys/bus/w1/devices